History of Cramer Tunnel

 From Lake County: Take Highway 61 north out of Silver Bay and turn left onto Highway 1.
 In the town of Finland turn right onto Highway 7/Cramer Road.
 Take Cramer Road for about 13 miles until you pass under a tall railroad trestle bridge (pictured).

 After Passing Under the Trestle Bridge: About 0.1 mile after you pass under the bridge you will turn right into a gravel pit.
 Keep to the left of the first fork, staying on the well-traveled road, then curve to the right at the second fork.
 Park near the start of the hiking path leading up the hill.
-See map below for details.
+See the map below for details.

 The hike is short, going up the hill.
 You will pass under some electrical lines and be able to see the railroad in the distance.
 As soon as you hit the railroad, Cramer Tunnel will appear to your left.
 I do recommend having this map image open on your phone when trying to find your way there, it’s can be pretty easy to get lost on the back roads of the North Shore!